mrain/pps-election/election/g6/README.md

 ### Triangulation with physics simulation

-To run the simulator for physical triangulation, please run from pps-election folder root:
+To run the simulator for physical triangulation, please run from pps-election folder root \
-And please make sure you have the following libraries installed:
+And please make sure you have the following libraries installed: \

-pymunk==5.5.0
+pymunk==5.5.0 \
-pyglet==1.4.5
+pyglet==1.4.5 \
-shapely>=1.6.4
+shapely>=1.6.4 \

+Run:
 ```bash
 python3.7 election/g6/srcipts/physical_relaxation_2.py
 ```